 To generate more complex maps procedurally, an algorithm called "Wave Function Collapse" may be used.
 In short, that means; the computer gets a pattern like "Water tiles go next to sand tiles, sand tiles go next to grass tiles, etc." and generates a grid in which all tiles exist in a superposition of states.
 Then it randomly "collapses" one of them into a random state and updates the neighbouring tiles accordingly.
 Repeat until completion.

 Even if static maps exist in a game, it's possible procedural generation was used in development to save map developers some time... and is most likely if it involves random tree or rock placement, or anything to do with cliffs or coastlines.

-has historically made more use of these techniques than anybody, in order to eke out spectacular graphical effects from tiny, tiny packages.
+The Demoscene has historically made more use of these techniques than anybody, in order to get spectacular graphical effects out from tiny, tiny packages.